benwerd/technology-assessment/Rubric.md

 Based on the answers above and your knowledge of the software team and its business model, consider the risk to your organization.

-How might using the software adversely affect your organization?
 This is a  common framework for figuring out what the biggest issues might be and how you would deal with them if they arose.

 Brainstorm the worst things that could happen - a data breach, or the vendor going out of business - and roughly rate the *likelihood* of this event, and